 There are some aspects that are only applicable to writing a screenplay, but the vast majority applies to both and I can only recommend that you read this. (plus, the cover looks great!)

-Have you read Save The Cat?
-Are you thinking about it, but aren’t sure this is the book for you?
+Have you read Save the Cat?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.